libyt: an In Situ Interface Connecting Simulations with yt, Python, and Jupyter Workflows: Software Architecture

 \subsection{Embedding Python in C/C++ Applications}

 When embedding Python in a C/C++ application, Python code isn't compiled ahead of time into a binary.
 Instead, the application embeds a Python interpreter that executes Python scripts at runtime.
 Python provides a C API that enables users to initialize the Python interpreter, build Python modules, create and access Python objects, and execute Python code within a main C/C++ program.
 NumPy combines the effective performance of C with the flexibility of Python.
 NumPy's separation of the underlying memory data block and its definition (e.g., stride, data type) allows wrapping simulation data into a NumPy array object and interpreting it in Python without duplication.
 NumPy provides a C API for users to create NumPy array objects so that Python can interpret the memory block allocated by a C or C++ application.
-This includes wrapping an existing C/C++ array into a NumPy array or allocating a new one from scratch and then populating it with data.
-Besides directly calling Python and NumPy C API and dealing with reference counting and conversion between Python objects and C/C++ types, \texttt{pybind11} provides a lightweight header-only library that mitigates the process. \libyt\ uses Python C API and NumPy C API, but also offers a building option using \texttt{pybind11}.
+This includes wrapping an existing C/C++ array into a NumPy array or allocating a new one from scratch and then populating it with data. {\libyt\ uses the Python C API and NumPy C API to manage reference counting and conversions between Python objects and C/C++ types, thereby ensuring seamless data exchange and precise control between simulation codes and Python-based analysis workflows.}

 When \libyt\ is first initialized, it dynamically constructs a Python module, called ``\libyt\ Python Module''. \libyt\ Python Module functions only as a shim as \libyt's Python counterpart, providing a simple conduit that lets Python access simulation data or request it.
 It is only importable during runtime, using: \\ \\ {